-When society hears about domestic violence or a relationship with abuse, they instantly assume that it was a female being abused by a man.
+When society hears about domestic violence or a relationship with abuse, they instantly assume a female being abused by a man.
 However, that's not always the case.
-Even though it doesn't happen as often, there are situations of men that marry an abusive girl and become the victim of domestic violence and their relationship.
+Even though research suggests it may not happen as often, there are situations of men that marry an abusive girl and experience domestic violence.

 What Is Domestic Violence?

 While most people think of physical abuse when they hear the phrase "domestic abuse."
 But it's more than that.
-According to the website FindLaw.com, the definition "is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain control over another intimate partner."
+According to the website FindLaw.com, the definition "is a pattern of abusive behavior in any relationship that one partner uses to gain or maintain control over another intimate partner."

 They include the following forms of abuse in domestic violence: